pingcap/docs-cn/op-guide/migration.md

 skip-sqls = ["ALTER USER", "CREATE USER"]

 # Support whitelist filter.
-You can specify the database and table to be synchronised.
+You can specify the database and table to be synchronized.
 For example:
-# Synchronise all the tables of db1 and db2:
+# Synchronize all the tables of db1 and db2:
 replicate-do-db = ["db1","db2"]

-# Synchronise db1.table1.
+# Synchronize db1.table1.
 [[replicate-do-table]]
 db-name ="db1"
 tbl-name = "table1"

-# Synchronise db3.table2.
+# Synchronize db3.table2.
 [[replicate-do-table]]
 db-name ="db3"
 tbl-name = "table2"

 # Support regular expressions.
 Start with '~'  to use regular expressions.
-# To synchronise all the databases that start with `test`:
+# To synchronize all the databases that start with `test`:
 replicate-do-db = ["~^test.*"]

 # The sharding synchronising rules support wildcharacter.